 The UW Health Marketing and Communications team dedicated to SMPH includes a web content, marketing, and media strategist and draws on the resources of programmers, graphic designers, and social media and email marketing specialists.

-The UW Health Marketing and Communications team manages the public website and intranet for the School of Medicine and Public Health as well as the school’s primary Facebook, Twitter, LinkedIn and YouTube pages and produces a variety of email communications, including the monthly SMPH e-News.
+The UW Health Marketing and Communications team manages the public website and select intranet pages as the school’s primary Facebook, Twitter, LinkedIn and YouTube pages.

 Areas of expertise